codekcv/headless-commerce/README.md

 # headless-commerce
 A pluggable headless commerce solution.
-Not official name yet.
+No official name yet.

 This is still work in progress.
 But the gist is, if you need a headless eCommerce focused CMS solution for a storefront website, you can install this package to give you a backend client that can live inside a protected route in your front-end or in a separate domain for the merchant to manage their commerce content and view analysis.